5 Ways to Defend Against Aging Parents Financial Scams and Fraud

 3. Be a vigilant shredder.

 Encourage your parents to shred documents that contain personal information, including Social Security numbers, bank account numbers, and credit card information.
 Make sure to include unused credit card offers too.
 If they have an excessive number of documents to shred, check whether your local government sponsors shredding days.
-(Here is one way to locate these opportunities.)
+(Check if your local government sponsors shredding day opportunities by clicking Hereopens in new window is one way to locate these opportunities.)